space-physics/msise00/README.md

 ## Examples

-MSISE00 can be used from the command line, as an imported module, and even from Matlab &ge; R2014b.
+MSISE00 can be used from the command line, as an imported module, and even from Matlab.

 ### import module